DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 <img src="/images/OverpoweredSRgainWeapons.png" alt="OverpoweredSRgainWeapons.png">
 </div>

-<h2 style="margin-top:1rem;">Free until January 3rd!</h2>
+<h2 style="margin-top:1rem;">Features:</h2>

  - Play through any old-school adventure in an hour or two.
  - Rules, Examples, and Scoring all fit on one page.
  - Manage your Power Cores by gaining, spending, and rerolling large pools of dice.
  - Compare your high score to others online.
 Be number one!
- - Free to all for 24 hours.
-Starting January 3rd, **O.S.R.** will cost $3.20.

 <hr class="endShoppingImages">

 ## Tribute High Scores

 As I clear more adventures I'll post my scores here.
-How do you compare?
+Share your high scores with #OverpoweredSR, and see if you can beat me!

 - [Sepulchre of the Seven](https://www.drivethrurpg.com/product/366868/The-Sepulchre-of-Seven?term=sepulchre+of+).
 84 Tribute.
 *A difficult adventure, but with LOTS of treasure.
 I failed my first try, and my second was okay.
 Might try it again someday.
 This one was painful to speedrun because it's so beautiful and rich; I felt like a vandal running through it guns blazing.*